Michaelszeng/Blog-/README.md

 ### A Non-linear Controller
 Model Predictive Control (MPC) is a common non-linear controller used in robotics.
 To explain how it works, I'll once again take the example of a self-driving car.

 Firstly, MPC defines a cost function.
 This takes into account everything that the controller needs to care about, each weighted appropriately, for a given horizon (an amount of time to look forward in the trajectory).
-For example, a cost function for a self-driving car might look like this ([source](https://www.youtube.com/watch?v=XaD8Lngfkzk)):
+This should be carefully chosen by scenario; for example, a race car might heavily penalize low speeds, while a road car would not.
+A simple cost function for a self-driving road car might look like this ([source](https://www.youtube.com/watch?v=XaD8Lngfkzk)):

 $$ c_t(x_t, u_t) = e^T_t Q_t e_t + u^T_t R_t u_t $$